20 June 2018

 Launch of new cultural heritage projects establish Digital Library Cloud Services

-After a lot of hard work from our Cultural Heritage team we have delivered exciting new cultural heritage projects for the Royal Society , National Library of Wales and Indigenous Digital Archive all going live at roughly the same time.
-This is especially significant for us as they are all underpinned by our new platform, the Digital Library Cloud Services (DLCS).
+After a lot of hard work from our Cultural Heritage team we have delivered exciting new cultural heritage projects for the Royal Society, National Library of Wales and Indigenous Digital Archive all going live at roughly the same time.
+This is especially significant for us because they are all underpinned by our new platform, the Digital Library Cloud Services (DLCS).
 To be able to deliver these diverse projects using these services represents a major milestone in the platform's maturity.

 The Royal Society project presents archival items related to 350 years of published material in the Philosophical Transactions, the oldest continuously published science journal in the world.
 The Pilot platform uses a number of DLCS services.
 Images are hosted by the DLCS, to provide IIIF Image API endpoints for consumption on static pages and in deep zoom viewers.
 All user generated content is stored in the form of W3C Web Annotations in the DLCS annotation server and is available for later reuse.

-The National Library of Wales project included delivery of a generic reusable open-source platform that allows the library to carry out various crowdsourcing projects using its rich collections.
-The DLCS annotation server handles the resulting annotations produced through the crowdsourcing interface.
+The National Library of Wales included delivery of a generic reusable open-source platform that allows the library to carry out various crowdsourcing projects using its rich collections.
+The DLCS annotation server is used to handle the resulting annotations produced through the crowdsourcing interface.

-The Indigenous Digital Archive project delivered our newly developed open source crowdsourcing platform built on the same components that includes tools to help prepare archival source material for the Archive and manage the taxonomy that emerges from it.
+The Indigenous Digital Archive is an open source crowdsourcing platform built on the same components that includes tools to help prepare archival source material for the project, and tools to manage the taxonomy that emerges from it.
 The project is developed for the Museum of Indian Arts and Culture in Santa Fe.
 The archive will enable engagement with authentic public documents of community history, government actions, and civic life in New Mexico.